heremaps/xyz-documentation/docs/cli/cli.md

 `here xyz hexbin spaceID -c 100,1000,100000` create hexbins that are 100 meters, 1kmm and 10km wide

 Hexbins are tagged by zoom level and width and type, makeing it easy to extract one set from the hexbin space for display and comparison.

+You can learn more about hexbins and how to display them [in this tutorial](.../hexbins.md).

 ##### Data contained in XYZ Hexbins